ibm-cloud-docs/Backup/configure-bmr-backup-windows.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Configuring BMR backup job
+# Configuring a Bare Metal Restore (BMR) backup job
 {: #configureBMR}

-You need to purchase the BMR plug-in to create a BMR backup.
+Follow the process to configure a Bare Metal Restore (BMR) backup job for Windows Bare Metal Servers in IBM Cloud.
+Before you begin, you must purchase the BMR plug-in.
 BMR is available only for Windows Bare Metal Servers.
-No BMR option is available for VSI.
+The BMR option is not available for virtual server instances.
 For more information, see [Getting started with the Bare Metal Restore plug-in](/docs/Backup?topic=Backup-BMRplugin#BMRplugin).
 {: important}

 ## Starting Cloud Backup Portal